arbet/wordpress-linkedin-login/readme.txt

 1. After creating the application, you will be able to see your API key and secret.
 Copy and paste them into your plugin.

 == Changelog ==

+= 0.3 =
+* First Name and Last Name automatically retrieved from LinkedIn and updated in wordpress database upon every login

 = 0.21 =
 * Fixed a bug where two shortcodes on the same page was causing an error